North Carolina Court Records

 How to Find Juvenile Records in North Carolina

-To find physical copies of juvenile records in North Carolina, interested parties must submit written requests to the court clerk in the county where the court adjudicated the juvenile delinquent.
-Requesting parties must be able to provide relevant identification and a reason for the request.
+To find physical copies of juvenile records in North Carolina, interested parties may submit written requests to the court clerk in the county where the court adjudicated the juvenile delinquent.
+Requesting parties also provide relevant identification and a reason for the request.
 Additionally, attorneys and prosecutors may search juvenile case records through CIPR or JWISE.

 - The name of the person involved in the record, unless said person is a juvenile